RPGReki/reki.wtf/site/privacy.md

 By using the Contact Form, you consent to your name and message being processed by Netlify, being stored and being forwarded to us.
 Your email address is used to calculate your Gravatar URL.
 To combat spam, faulty submission can be silently removed or rejected by the system or a moderator.

+## Performance, Analysis, Delivery and Reporting

+I'm not collecting, how long you spend on what page of this site is not my business.
+Though, I do welcome comments on my pages.